zannloo/tp/docs/DeveloperGuide.md

 * 2c.
 No path specified.

-    * 2b1.
+    * 2c1.
 ProfBook creates ToDo under current directly, either for groups while at root or for students while in group.

       Use case ends.

-**Use case: Create a Deadline**
+**Use case: Create a Deadline task**

 **MSS**